ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ### API Stability Policy [1.iv]

 There is no explicit policy related to API stability.
-This package should be pinned to a particular RTI-Connect-DDS version to be considered high quality.
+This package should be pinned to a particular `RTI-Connext-DDS` version to be considered high quality.

 ### ABI Stability Policy [1.v]

 There is no explicit policy related to ABI stability.
-This package should be pinned to a particular RTI-Connect-DDS version to be considered high quality.
+This package should be pinned to a particular `RTI-Connext-DDS` version to be considered high quality.

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

-Without a clear versioning policy for `rti-connext-dds`, ROS distributions may need declare specific versions of `rti-connext-dds` that they support to ensure API and ABI stability within a ROS distribution.
+Without a clear versioning policy for `RTI-Connext-DDS`, ROS distributions may need declare specific versions of `RTI-Connext-DDS` that they support to ensure API and ABI stability within a ROS distribution.

 ## Change Control Process [2]